Sparse Functional Boxplots for Multivariate Curves: Applications

-We use the human development index (\citeauthor{undp} \citeyear{undp}), which categorize countries into low, medium, high and very high human development groups, to analyze the malnutrition trend in these countries.
-In the last 34 years, the median, Republic of the Congo, which belongs to the medium human development group, reflects a representative trend of a smooth decline from 40\% to 28\% in the prevalence of stunted growth, and a constant trend around 12\% in the prevalence of low birth weight.
-Outliers exist in all human development groups, often showing an abnormality in the shape of stunted growth prevalence.
-From the very high human development group, Argentina, Chile, and the United States demonstrate an exception in shape lying at the bottom of the stunted growth's prevalence and a slow rise at the bottom of the low birth weight's prevalence.
-Outliers from high human development nations include Romania and Kuwait, whose records indicate higher prevalence in both variables, with different shapes in stunted growth prevalence.
-From the middle human development group, Bhutan and Vietnam show only an abnormal shape in the prevalence of stunted growth, which is not far from their respective median.
-Finally, Burundi, Bangladesh, Malawi, and Nepal, which all belong to the low human development index group, lie at the top of the samples in Figure~\ref{mal}.
-They all show a faster decline rate in the prevalence of the stunted growth compared to the rest of their group, except for Burundi, and a significant decline, especially for Bangladesh and Nepal, in the prevalence of the low birth weight.
+We use the human development index (\citeauthor{undp} \citeyear{undp}), which categorizes countries into low, medium, high, and very high human development groups, to analyze the malnutrition trend in these countries.
+In the last 35 years, the median, Ecuador, shows a representative trend of a smooth decline from 40\% to 24\% in the prevalence of stunted growth, and a constant trend around 12\% in the prevalence of low birth weight.
+Outliers exist in almost all human development groups, often showing an abnormality in the shape of stunted growth prevalence.
+From the very high human development group, Argentina, Chile, Kuwait, Romania, and the United States demonstrate an exception in shape lying at the bottom of the stunted growth's prevalence and a slow rise at the bottom of the low birth weight's prevalence.
+From the middle human development group, Bhutan shows only an abnormal shape in the prevalence of stunted growth, which is not far from their respective median.
+Finally, Bangladesh, Burundi, Guinea-Bissau, and Nepal, which all belong to the low human development index group, lie at the top of the samples in Figure~\ref{mal}.
+They all show a faster decline rate in the prevalence of the stunted growth compared to the rest of their group and a significant decline, especially for Bangladesh and Nepal, in the prevalence of the low birth weight.
 Nevertheless, they are on top of the curves in 2019 and need more actions to reduce malnutrition.